prairiegrass/my-portfolio-website/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      I am always looking for new connections and opportunities.
       Please feel free to drop me a message about anything at all.
+I love hearing from anyone and everyone!
     media:
       fields:
         - name: name